Swirrl/datahost-prototypes/datahost-ld-openapi/doc/data-model-definitions.md

 ### Change

 Each [revision](#revision) has a change attached (at the moment only one change per revision is supported).
 The change specifies a set of records to append, retract, or correct in the [dataset](##dataset) resulting from previous revisions.
-Change can has only one data file attached.
+Change can have only one data file attached.

 ### Dataset